l2-labs/wearmask-model/README.md

 ## Dataset

 Model was trained on data which were available without any legal or ethical restrictions on time of training.
+Current dataset version is composed of >1M data samples.
+We are constantly improving coverage of diverse use cases to reduce biases.
 We couldn't share the dataset in any case as model was trained in online mode without actual dataset collecting and storing.
 If your business need the similar online training approach feel free to contact admin@l2-labs.com to discuss feasibility of using our tools to train your models.

 ## License
 Source code in the repository is distributed under MIT license